jessepav/lacygoill-wiki-backup/shell/bash.md

 slash) are considered a tilde-prefix.
 If none of the characters in the  tilde-prefix are quoted, the characters in the tilde-prefix following the tilde are treated as a possible login name.
-If this login name  is the null string, the tilde is replaced  with the value of the shell parameter HOME.
+If this login name is the null string, the tilde is replaced by the value of the shell parameter HOME.
 If  HOME is  unset,  the home  directory  of  the user  executing  the shell  is substituted instead.
-Otherwise, the tilde-prefix is replaced  with the home directory associated with the specified login name.
+Otherwise, the  tilde-prefix is replaced  by the home directory  associated with the specified login name.

 If the tilde-prefix is a `~+`, the  value of the shell variable PWD replaces the